erizov/Professor/semester_4/lecture_16_deployment_patterns/retry_pattern/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems

 ### Short Description

 A design pattern that automatically retries failed operations with exponential backoff to handle transient failures.
-Solves problems like temporary network issues, service unavailability, and intermittent errors.
+Addresses temporary network issues, service unavailability, and intermittent errors.
 Example: Retrying a failed API call 3 times with increasing delays (1s, 2s, 4s) before giving up.
-Works by catching exceptions, waiting with exponential backoff, and retrying up to a maximum number of attempts.
+Operates by catching exceptions, waiting with exponential backoff, and retrying up to a maximum number of attempts.

 **Key Characteristics:**
 - **Time Complexity**: Varies